Plan and book your private, tailor-made tour with vetted local experts

 Pack your umbrellas — the rainy season is heaviest between September and October in Guatemala.

-That said, braving the afternoon downpours is a compromise worth making for the cheaper air fares you’re sure to get by travelling in this shoulder season.
-In addition, autumn is stacked with unforgettable festivals.
+That said, braving the afternoon downpours is a compromise worth making for the cheaper air fares you’re sure to get by traveling in this shoulder season.
+In addition, fall is stacked with unforgettable festivals.

-• 15th September sees Guatemala celebrate Independence Day with a nationwide public holiday and lots of fiestas.
+15th September sees Guatemala celebrate Independence Day with a nationwide public vacation and lots of fiestas.

-With a local expert on hand to support you along every stage of your journey, you can create your perfect trip without the hassle out of planning and booking.
+With a local expert on hand to support you along every stage of your journey, you can create your perfect trip without the hassle out of planning and reservation.

 Joanne is a Pembrokeshire-born writer with a passion for the nature, cultures and histories of the Caribbean region, especially Dominica.
 Also passionate about inspiring a love of adventure in young people, she’s the author of several books for children and young adults, hosts international writing workshops, and has written articles on the Caribbean and inspirational community initiatives for Rough Guides.
 Follow her @JoanneOwen on Twitter and @joanneowenwrites on Instagram.